-For example: Making dinner can be described as laying the table, cook dinner, serve dinner.
-We could treat laying the table as an action even though it involves a sequence of actions.
+For example: Making dinner can be described a lay the table, cook dinner, serve dinner.
+We could treat laying the table as on action even though it involves a sequence of actions.

-The STRIPS problem-solving employed macro-operators in its learning phase.
+The STRIPS problem-solving employed macro-operators in it's learning phase.